Meet Our Team - OBS Volunteers

 Peer Supporter Volunteers Tineke, Pat and Sam at South Oxford Family Room

-If you attend any of our sessions, you will probably be welcomed by someone with a blue apron and a friendly smile.
+If you attend any of our in person sessions, you will probably be welcomed by someone with a blue apron and a friendly smile.
 This will be one of our volunteer team - without them, we couldn’t do what we do!

 The majority of our volunteers are Peer Supporters, who are all local mothers who want to give their time to help other families.
 Most of them have attended our sessions for support with their own child/ren, and they have all breastfed or provided their own milk for their baby for at least 6 months, and completed our 6-session Peer Supporter training course.
 They are well informed about the normal course of breastfeeding and able to provide a listening ear, signpost you to relevant information and other support groups, and give basic information about a range of common baby behaviours and breastfeeding challenges.
 They also help to moderate our Facebook group.
 They are not able to troubleshoot breastfeeding problems - if you have an issue to resolve they will introduce you to the session facilitator (or tag a facilitator online).
 Volunteers can attend with their own babies and young children, as long as they can meet their needs safely within the session, and modelling normal breastfeeding is an important part of the role.